markusmoenig/Eldiron/docs/docs/official_rules.md

   </div>
 </div>

-## Design Goal

-Eldiron should feel easier to author because the ordinary RPG rules are already there.
-A project should not need custom attributes for every weapon cooldown, every spell range, every starter loadout, every faction decision, or every item preview.

-When a project says:

-- this character is a `Warrior`
-- this enemy is an `Orc`
-- this item is a `training_sword`
-- this spell is `minor_heal`

-the official ruleset should answer the obvious questions: What are its stats?
-What can it equip?
-How far can it attack?
-What does it roll?
-How long is the cooldown?
-What does it look like?
-Who is it hostile toward?

-Projects can still customize the answers.
-The official ruleset is the default layer; **Game / Rules** is the project override layer.

 ## How To Read The Rules

 The official ruleset is a tabletop-style rulebook backed by TOML.
 The guide